2018ik/2018ik.github.io/_wiki/spirit.markdown

 ### Spirit of Life

 The Spirit of Life in Romans 8:2 shows that Spirit contains the element of the divine life.
 If we have the Spirit, we have life.

+### Life-giving Spirit

+The life-giving Spirit seen in 1 Corinthians 15:45 is the same Spirit as the Spirit of life, however, *life-giving* indicates an active movement, while *of life* indicates an essential characteristic.
+For example, there is the bread of life (John 6:35) and the living bread (John 6:51).
+The bread of life indicates its condition is life, that is, we have a piece of bread which *can* give life.
+On the other hand, when we eat this bread and digest it, it becomes the *living* bread to us, as it sustains our living.
+Likewise, after taking in the Spirit of life into our being, it imparts life to us as the life-giving Spirit.

 ### Spirit of Power